STAND FIRM IN THE FAITH

 10 In this is love, not that we loved God, but that He loved us and sent His Son to be the propitiation for our sins.
 (NKJV).

-Having accomplished the work of our salvation, all that God requires and expects of anyone to receive His salvation and blessing in life is to wholly trust in Christ and His finished work (Heb.
+Having accomplished the work of our salvation all by Himself, all that God requires and expects of anyone to receive His salvation and blessing in life is to wholly trust in Christ and His finished work (Heb.
 4:1-3).

 Sadly, many pastors or preachers today are putting the burden of salvation on the people, thereby shifting people’s focus and faith from Christ to themselves and from the finished work of Christ to their imperfect works of the law.